Skip to contents

 spatialtype

-character string.
+Character string.
 Type of geometry to be returned.
 Options available are:

-• "RG": Regions - MULTIPOLYGON/POLYGON object.
+• "RG": regions, returned as a MULTIPOLYGON/POLYGON object.

-• "LB": Labels - POINT object.
+• "LB": labels, returned as a POINT object.

 region